Edinburgh-College-of-Art/dynamic-web-design/docs/_lectures/IntroAndFormsWithF3.md

 ## The processing script

 The application program you create to handle form data could be almost anything that can be run on the server machine.
-You could write it in C, Java, Prolog, Applescript, Visual Basic, FileMaker Pro or various other things that might be available.
+You could write it in C, Java, Prolog, Applescript, Visual Basic or various other things that might be available.
 The key factor is that the server runs the application in an _environment_ where it is provided with the values for various variables as part of the CGI interface, which includes the query string, along with things like the user's IP number, the kind of browser they're using, etc.

 Often, however, form data is processed by some system that is more integrated with the task of producing HTML pages from other data.
 Such systems are PHP, ASP, JSP, Coldfusion, and others.
 These can all be used for a range of CGI-related purposes.
 We are going to use PHP, which is just one example.
 You are welcome to look at and compare the others if you want.
 (PHP can be used on our own server -- details follow.
 ASP is normally available only on Windows-based servers, but the others are supported on various platforms.)